brasi07/Concurrent-Programming-Exercises/README.md

 # Concurrent-Programming-Exercises
-Two simple examples of concurrent programming using C language + threads.h library
+In this repository you will find two different examples of concurrent programming.
+Our focus is on implementing concurrent programming techniques to protect critical code sections, ensuring that multiple threads operate harmoniously without interference.